abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 ### Create a Composed Resource

-For building a composition request, the client can take the following steps for building a new composition.
+For building a composition request, the client can take the following steps.

 1. List all [Resource Blocks](#resource-blocks) that belong to a particular [Resource Zone](#resource-zones) by doing a GET on their collection URIs as described in [the above example](#read-the-list-of-resources-available-for-composition)
     * When reading the Resource Blocks, take note of the `CompositionStatus` property